JohnMalagise/dppa/docs/theme-configuration.md

 Jason Castro | 7 | 0.668 | 83 | 0.457
 Albert Pujols | 6 | 0.665 | 80 | 0.436

+## Analyzing the Original Order

+1. David Fletcher
+2. Tommy La Stella
+3. Mike Trout
+4. Anthony Rendon
+5. Shohei Ohtani
+6. Albert Pujols
+7. Jason Castro
+8. Justin Upton
+9. Brian Goodwin

+The Angles most common lineup follows the very traditional school of thought for creating orders.
+They have their best hitter (Trout) hitting 3rd, their 2nd best hitter (Rendon) hitting 4th, and their 3rd best hitter (La Stella) hitting second.
+Also, their leadoff hitter (Fletcher) is a very typical singles hitter.
+Finally, their last hitter (Goodwin) isn't their worst hitter, rather a better hitter who can "turn over the order" and get momentum going for the top of the order.

 ## David Fletcher

 The Angels most-used leadoff hitter this year was David Fletcher.
 FLetcher is a classic looking leadoff hitter.
 He takes pitches, doesn't walk or strike out much, and hits a lot of singles.
 Fletcher hit 50 singles this year but only managed to steal 2 bases, being caught stealing once.
 Fletcher is not a player that can make it into scoring position (at least to second base) on his own easily or often.
 Because of that, DPPA suggests that the Angels wasted a handful of at-bats over the shortened season that could have otherwise gone to Mike Trout instead.